True Game

 True Game is the only album by American hip hop duo Mad CJ Mac.
-It was released on May 23, 1995 via Rap-A-Lot Records.
+It was released on May 23, 1995 via Rap-A-Lot Records and Noo Trybe Records.
 Recording sessions took place at the Crack House and at Master Sounds Studios in Richmond, Virginia, at One Up Studio, at Echo Sound in Los Angeles, and at Digital Services in Houston.
 Production was handled by members Mad and CJ Mac, with J. Prince serving as executive producer.
 It features guest appearances from Poppa LQ, SexC, Tré Unique and J. Prince.
 The album peaked at number 41 on the US Billboard Top R&B/Hip-Hop Albums.

 Along with singles, music videos were released for the songs "Come and Take a Ride" and "Powda Puff".